 N/A stands for not applicable, meaning the project reporting period had not started yet.
 N.D. stands for no data, meaning the Grantee hasn't reported data for this month yet.
 Total will update once we receive additional data.

 Similar to ICAP revenues, RNS revenues are proportional to the system size, so DNV tabulated the capacity normalized RNS revenues for each reporting Grantee, as well.
-These are shown by month in Figure 3-9 for the most recent 12 months available.
-Although the RNS peak demand costs are somewhat higher than ICAP costs on a per kW basis, it is harder to hit these peaks consistently and all Grantees missed at least one regional peak for any 12-month period.
-In October 2020 and April 2021, a Grantee missed the forecasted peak and was charging the system during the peak hour, resulting in the large negative values.
+These revenues are shown by month in Figure 3-9 for the most recent 12 months available.
+Although the RNS peak demand costs are somewhat higher than ICAP costs on a per kW basis, it is harder to hit these peaks consistently, and several Grantees missed at least one regional peak during the last 12-month period.
+Additionally, at times Grantees miss the forecasted peak and were charging their systems during the peak hour, resulting in negative values for this revenue stream.

 Figure 3-9.
-Summary of capacity-normalized monthly RNS revenues by Grantee
+Summary of capacity-normalized monthly RNS revenues by Grantee (May 2021 - April 2022)